Tuesday, September 13, 2011

 Obama team launches group to eliminate news against Obama before it airs

 I know a lot of conservatives receive these e-mails, but then again, I know a lot of you don't.
+(These people think my name is Loretta.)
 So, I sometimes like to share the more interesting ones with the FNR readers.
 Here's the latest one:

 If you're someone who cares about seeing a campaign focused on substance between now and November 2012, I need you to become a part of one of our most important teams.